FAQs About Certificates

 -

-Current year corrections (CYC) are defined as corrections made to the certificate within one year of the child's birthday.
-There is no charge for current year corrections.
+Current Year Corrections (CYC) are for errors found within one year of the birth.
+There is no charge for this service.

 -